-Ed Vickers is a leading criminal barrister instructed in the most serious criminal cases at Crown Court and Appellate level.
-He is regularly instructed in murder, rape, organised crime, (including drugs and money laundering), and white collar crime (complex fraud and money laundering).
+Ed is instructed in the most serious criminal cases at Crown Court, High Court and Appellate level.

-Ed has appeared in many high profile cases particularly at the Old Bailey and Southwark, and has enjoyed success in cases as diverse as defending protesters storming the House of Commons, prosecuting the police in the Tuition Fees riot in Parliament Sq, and successfully defending in the UK’s only FGM trial.
+Ed has appeared in many high profile cases particularly at the Old Bailey (murder and organised crime) and Southwark Crown Court (London’s fraud trial centre), and has enjoyed success in cases as diverse as defending protesters storming the House of Commons, prosecuting the police in the Tuition Fees Riot in Parliament Sq, and successfully defending in the UK’s first FGM trial.
+With over 25 years’ experience of forensic advocacy both defending and prosecuting, Ed is instructed by a wide range of firms of City and High Street solicitors and prosecuting authorities.

-Ed is also a lead advocacy trainer for the Inns of Court College of Advocacy.
-He is a Trustee of the Kalisher Trust, a charity that encourages and supports students from non-traditional backgrounds to pursue a career at the Bar and promotes greater diversity in the criminal justice system.
+Ed is a lead advocacy trainer at the Hon Soc Middle Temple and is a member of the Scholarship panel at the Inn.
+He is a Trustee and former treasurer of the Kalisher Trust, a charity that encourages and supports students from non-traditional backgrounds to go on to higher education and pursue a career in the Law, promoting greater diversity throughout the criminal justice system.
+He is currently lead trustee of the Kalisher Trust mentoring programme, pairing students with senior members of the Bar and Judiciary.

 Recent cases include: